jdeathe/centos-ssh-mysql/README.md

 [Supervisor](http://supervisord.org/) is used to start mysqld (and optionally the sshd) daemon when a docker container based on this image is run.
 To enable simple viewing of stdout for the sshd subprocess, supervisor-stdout is included.
 This allows you to see output from the supervisord controlled subprocesses with `docker logs <docker-container-name>`.

-SSH is not required in order to access a terminal for the running container the prefered method is to use Command Keys and the nsenter command.
+SSH is not required in order to access a terminal for the running container the preferred method is to use Command Keys and the nsenter command.
 See [command-keys.md](https://github.com/jdeathe/centos-ssh-mysql/blob/centos-6/command-keys.md) for details on how to set this up.

 If enabling and configuring SSH access, it is by public key authentication and, by default, the [Vagrant](http://www.vagrantup.com/) [insecure private key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant) is required.